davidedellagiustina/RC16/README.md

 # RC16 - a 16bit RISC computer

+RC16 is a 16bit RISC computer which features a well-designed hardware, implemented in Logisim, and its own compiler, written in C++.

 # License

 This software is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 License.